raysylverne/raysylverne/README.md

 ### My name is Raymond Sylverne, but everyone calls me Ray or Slim.
 I have an Associate's in Networking and Bachelor's in Cyber Security, but cloud computing is my passion.
 After serving honorably 🎖 for ten years in the United States Marine Corps, I transitioned to Cloud Engineering.
 I recently became a member of the GitHub community to interact and collaborate with like-minded individuals.

-### I am interested in DevOps ∞, SecOps, and Site Reliabilty Engineering.
+### I am interested in DevOps ∞, DevSecOps, and Site Reliabilty Engineering.

 Find out more about me & feel free to connect with me here: